wang-ps/mesh2sdf/README.md

-# Convert ShapeNet to SDFs
+# Mesh to Signed Distance Field

-python sdf2npy.py
+Convert an input mesh to a signed distance field.